seemoo-lab/pyshimmer/README.rst

 Installation
 ------------

 The targeted plattform for this library is **Linux**.
-It has not been tested under other operating systems.
+It has not been tested on other operating systems.
 In order to use all aspects of the library, you need to install the package itself, set up the Bluetooth interface, and possibly configure udev rules to ensure that the device names are consistent.